 #1: Dropbox – While you could argue that isn’t really an app (more of a service), Dropbox is essential for how we work at Asian Efficiency.
 All of our shared files, blog posts, etc. are stored in Dropbox which makes it very easy to collaborate on projects as a team even though we are located all over the world.
-This is the very first thing I install when setting up a new Mac as it provides the sync and storage foundation for my writing workflow.
+This is the very first thing I install when setting up a new Mac as it provides the sync and storage foundation for my workflow.

 #2: 1Password – The absolute best password manager for Mac.
 Essentially it works by having you creating one master password, which then grants access to all your other passwords.
 These passwords can be randomly generated inside of 1Password, which means that all your individual passwords are incredibly strong and near-impossible to hack.
 You don’t have to remember all of these passwords though as your single master password gives you (and only you) easy access to all your other passwords and can even be triggered when unlocked via a keyboard shortcut that autofills the information in your browser for you.
 1Password also gives you the ability to store credit card information, secure notes, software serial numbers, and other important (but sensitive) information like passport numbers, your SSN and bank account details securely.
 See an example of how Thanh uses it in his life.

 #3: TextExpander – TextExpander does exactly what it says on the tin – expands text.
 It sounds really simple, but once you develop the mindset of watching for things you type repeatedly you’ll start to see hundreds of things that you can automate with TextExpander.
 You can even use the more advanced features like fill-in snippets, date/time math, and optional selections to create some very powerful and personal email templates.
 We have a video guide to using TextExpander if you need some help to get started with it.

 #6: Keyboard Maestro – Keyboard Maestro is an application to launch macros on your Mac, which can be used to automate just about any repetitive task.
 Basically, Keyboard Maestro automatically performs certain actions whenever a particular trigger is activated, which could be something like a hotkey combination, connecting to a wireless network, or even connecting a specific USB device to your Mac.
 Once you start applying these macros, it will change how you use your computer.
-I wrote an article about Keyboard Maestro awhile back that includes some video examples to help you get started.
+Mike wrote an article about Keyboard Maestro awhile back that includes some video examples to help you get started.

 #9: PopClip – PopClip is a menu bar application that opens up an iOS-style interface whenever you highlight text on your Mac.
 It includes the standard commands like cut, copy and paste, but also has extensions that let you do a lot of different things (like formatting text or sending to OmniFocus).
-You can send emails, post tweets, apply Markdown rules, etc. There are tons of extensions already available, and Brett Terpstra has even created a free utility to make your own called PopMaker.
+You can send emails, post tweets, apply Markdown rules, etc.

 #10: Bartender – One of the great things about the Mac is that there are a ton of awesome Menu bar applications (like the aforementioned PopClip & nvALT), but if you have a lot of them your Menu bar will quickly become cluttered.
 Bartender keeps you menu bar clean by controlling which application appear in the main menu bar, which ones appear only in the Bartender menu bar (a sub-menu for your menu bar), and which ones are hidden completely.